 Jump to: 3.
 First aid for employees | Injuries and accidents

-As a leading UK manufacturer, A-SAFE understands the various hazards that are present at busy industrial sites, as well as the need for effective employee protection.
+As a leading UK manufacturer, A-SAFE understands the various hazards that are present at busy industrial sites worldwide, as well as the need for effective employee protection.
 Our world-class polymer safety barriers, bollards and systems are an ideal way of ensuring your workforce is safe.
 Speak to a member of our team to learn more.

 2. Employees on site: Travelling through busy facilities